Did YHVH Tell Abraham to Sacrifice Isaac?

 When a ruler sins (chata), … he shall lay his hand on the head of the goat and slay it at the place where they slay the iniquity (olah) before the Eternal, it is a sin (chatah).
 (Lev 4:22-24)

 Clearly our word olah is used in parallel with the word chattah to teach us that an iniquity is a sin for us, bringing up (alah) an animal on the altar and ascending it up (alah) in the smoke of fire, is a representation of iniquity (olah) and not the iniquity itself.
 This interpretation, however, works for the Noach story but contradicts the Isaac story.
 This might have caused the translators to render both words as one and the same: firstly, by their identical spelling and close pronunciation, and secondly by their service.
 But they may not be.
 The phrase “offered burnt-offering” is therefore to be translated as “brought up iniquity” [the animals as representations of iniquities].
 But Avraham was never told to do olah, “burnt offering”, as Noach was told, since that would have been an abominable offering of human sacrifice.
 Again, nowhere in the whole narrative do we find that YHVH has commanded Avraham “to bind and slaughter” or sacrifice Yitschak, as it is implied in the phrase “offer him there as a burnt offering“.
 But simply His instruction in Genesis 22:2 was שָם וְהַעֲלֵהוּ “and bring him up there [the mountain]”.
-Therefore, the most rational conclusion is that the phrase לְעֹלָ֔ה שָם וְהַעֲלֵהוּ means “and bring him up there [the mountain] for iniquity” (where Yitschak by no means was “iniquity” but a representation of iniquity).
+Therefore, the most rational conclusion is that the phrase לְעֹלָ֔ה שָם וְהַעֲלֵהוּ means “and bring him up there [the mountain] for iniquity” (where Yitschak by no means was “iniquity”).

 By now the reader should have notice the upcoming picture of something in the Almighty’s plea to Avraham,

-Take, please, your son, your only son Yitschak, whom you love, and go to the land of Moriyah, and bring him up there as an iniquity on one of the mountains which I command you!
+Take, please, your son, your only son Yitschak, whom you love, and go to the land of Moriyah, and bring him up there for an iniquity on one of the mountains which I command you!
 (Gen 22:2)

 The text is as simple as it is, and this is how we should read it without any preconceived ideas.
 With this in mind, we keep on reading,